vieapps/Components.WebSockets/README.md

 ```

 Want to have a free SSL certificate?
 Take a look at [Lets Encrypt](https://letsencrypt.org/).

 Special: A very simple tool named [lets-encrypt-win-simple](https://github.com/PKISharp/win-acme) will help your IIS works with Lets Encrypt very well.

-### WebSocketConnection
+### Using the WebSocketConnection class

-While working with WebSocketClient and WebSocketServer classes, the WebSocketConnection class its use as the replacement of WebSocket with more helper information
+While working with WebSocketClient and WebSocketServer classes, the WebSocketConnection class its use as the replacement of WebSocket class with more helper information

 #### Properties
 ```csharp